uzakotim/kata/README.md

 # kata
-Code from Training at codewars.com
+Code from training at codewars.com